 - Maris Schiess, BA ’13, was awarded the G.O.L.D.
 Award.

-Ball State offered Schiess opportunities and connections one of a kind to the university, helping carve her passions toward advertising.
-Making the most of her time on campus, she flew high; becoming a Vice President of an advertising agency within two years, Schiess credits Ball State to her vast skill sets.
-She now works as an Integrated Media Director at Merkle, a Dentsu Agency, where she leads the agency’s US B2B media team for intel, and the global B2B media team for VISA.
+The School of Journalism and Strategic Communication offered Scheiss the kind of opportunities and connections most students only dream about, strengthening her passion for advertising.
+Making the most of her time on campus, she “flew high” achieving the role of Vice President at an agency within two years.
+Schiess credits Ball State to her vast skill sets.
+She now works as Director of OmniChannel Marketing, where she manages the team for Simon Mall’s eCommerce platform.

 “I feel Ball State offered me access to opportunities I wouldn’t receive elsewhere; with a program size that allowed for personal attention combined with ample access to growth-oriented activities outside the classroom,” Schiess said.
 “I was fortunate to be a part of multiple student organizations and extra projects that really gave me the practice needed to take into my profession.”

 Schiess has been recognized by the state of Indiana as one of 2015’s “Indy’s Best and Brightest” through Junior Achievement of Indiana and serves as the President of the Board at Ovar’Coming Together; a nonprofit dedicated to spreading awareness and improving the quality of life of women affected by ovarian cancer.

 Schiess also mentored and led a team as Marketing Vice President and leader at the Junior League of Indianapolis for five years.
 She gives back to Ball State and advertising by serving as an AAF guest speaker, judging AAG’s “Thrive or Die” competition, and judging for the 2020 National AAF ADDYs.
 Additionally, she devotes her free time to volunteering at the Indianapolis Zoo, living a zero-waste lifestyle, and managing her own small business.